 Our luxurious barge cruise has much to offer when it comes to fine dining!
-Throughout your stay on the Shannon Princess you will be spoiled for choice as we offer a wide selection of food options from our Al Fresco and Gourmet menus.
+Throughout your stay on the Shannon Princess you will be spoiled for choice as we offer a wide selection of delicious foods from our menus.
 Fresh and flavoursome ingredients from local Irish food producers and suppliers are added to seasonal menus, satisfying the taste buds of all.

 Check out our recipe below for Traditional Dingle Pie!

-With a wealth of experience in the food and hospitality industry our master chef, Olivia, combines the finest of Irish ingredients to create mouth watering dishes.
+With a wealth of experience in the food and hospitality industry our chef, Olivia, combines the finest of Irish ingredients to create mouth watering dishes.
 She attended the world renowned Ballymaloe Cookery School in East Cork where she trained at the hands of the well known Darina Allen.
 She travelled the world following her passion for food.
-As a member of Slow Food Ireland the finest of local Irish food produce is used as ingredients for our gourmet dishes.
+As a member of Slow Food Ireland the finest of local Irish food and produce are used as ingredients in our galley.

 Local Irish Food Suppliers

-We pride ourselves in serving fresh local produce to our guests.
-As well as growing a range of food in our own gardens we source original fresh quality ingredients from a whole range of artisan producers, farm shops and country markets on a daily basis while cruising along the shores of the shannon.
-As well as foraging for herbs and berries in the countryside, we have a wide network of suppliers and sources for our ingredients.
+We pride ourselves in serving fresh local produce on board Shannon Princess.
+As well as growing a range of food in our own gardens we source original fresh quality ingredients from a whole range of artisan producers.
+We love our visits to farm shops and country markets while cruising the shannon.
+As well as foraging for herbs and berries in the countryside, we have a wide local network of suppliers for our ingredients.

-- We source a range of cheeses from Killeen Farmhouse Portumna and Cais na Tire cheeses Terryglass
+- We source a range of cheeses from our rich farmlands including- Killeen Farmhouse Portumna and Cais na Tire cheeses Terryglass

-- At the Killaloe Farmers market on Sundays we purchase salad leaves, teas and herb infusions, smoked fish and traditional cured meats.
+- At the Killaloe Farmers market on Sundays we purchase heirloom vegetables, local honeycomb, herbs, salad leaves, foraged mushrooms, teas and herb infusions, olives, charcuterie, smoked fish and traditional cured meats.

 - We gather freshly picked herbs, new potatoes, fruits, heirloom vegetables and fresh flowers for the barge from the beautiful kitchen gardens of Portumna castle.

-- We enjoy using unique ingredients like Carrageen Moss seaweed for ice creams and mousses.
+- We enjoy using unique ingredients like seaweeds for ice creams and mousses.